manoharan-lab/holopy/docs/source/tutorial/fit_tutorial.rst

 constrained to have the same (but non-constant) value.
 A common example involves fitting a model to a multi-particle hologram in which all of the particles are constrained to have the same refractive index, but the index is determined by the fitter.
 This may be done by defining a parameter and using it in multiple places.
+Other tools for handling tied parameters are described in the user guide on :ref:`scatterers_user`.

 ..  testcode::